SupaeroDataScience/stochastic/src/reveal/0_intro.md

 ### Disadvantages

   + Computational cost
-  + Search not fully informed by objective function
+  + Search not fully informed by fitness function
-  + Expert knowledge for representation or objective function design
+  + It is impossible to guarantee they find the optimal individual.

 <!--s-->